rizkyzhang/code-journal/tech-notes/general/typescript/problems/no-inputs-were-found-in-config-file.md

+---
+tags:
+  - typescript-problem
+  - typescript-problem-config
+---
 ## Problem

-No inputs were found in config file
+`No inputs were found in config file`

 ## Solution

 The error "No inputs were found in config file" occurs when we try to build a project that does not contain any TypeScript files.
 To solve the error, add an empty file with a .ts extension in your project's root directory and restart your IDE if necessary.

 ## Reference